 In the days before the delete key, secretary Bette Nesmith Graham secretly used white tempera paint to cover up her typing errors.
 She spent years perfecting the formula in her kitchen before patenting Liquid Paper in 1958.
-Gillette bought her company in 1979 for $47.5 million.
-And that’s no typo.
+Gillette bought her company in 1979 for $47.5 million, and that’s no typo.

 Children don’t read books by anti-suffrage author Adeline D.T.
 Whitney these days—and that’s probably for the better.
-But the wooden blocks she patented in 1882 still help them learn their ABC's.
+But the wooden blocks she patented in 1882 still help them learn their ABCs.

 Life is a series of tests, starting with the Apgar, named after obstetrical anesthesiologist Dr. Virginia Apgar.
 In 1952, she began testing newborns one minute and five minutes after birth to determine if they needed immediate care.
 About 10 years later, the medical community made a backronym—an acronym designed to fit an existing word—to remember the criteria scored: Appearance, Pulse, Grimace, Activity, and Respiration.

-New York City dog-owner Mary A. Delaney patented the first retractable leading device in 1908.
+New York City dog owner Mary A. Delaney patented the first retractable leading device in 1908.
 It attached to the collar, keeping pooches under control, while giving them some freedom to roam.
 Incidentally, someone named R.C.
 O’Connor patented the first child harness 11 years later.
 Coincidence?
 Maybe.

 Biophysicist Maria Telkes’s place was in the house—the very first 100 percent solar house.
-In 1947, the Hungarian scientist invented the thermoelectric power generator to provide heat for Dover House, a wedge-shaped structure she conceived with architect Eleanor Raymond.
+In 1947, the Hungarian scientist invented the thermoelectric power generator to provide heat for Dover Sun House, a wedge-shaped structure she conceived with architect Eleanor Raymond.
 Telkes used Glauber’s salt, the sodium salt of sulfuric acid, to store heat in preparation for sunless days.
 Dover House survived nearly three Massachusetts winters before the system failed.

 Apparently, it takes a stain to fight one.
 In 1952, 3M chemist Patsy Sherman was perplexed when some fluorochemical rubber spilled on a lab assistant’s shoe and wouldn’t come off.
 Without changing the color of the shoe, the stain repelled water, oil, and other liquids.
-Sherman and her co-inventor Samuel Smith called it Scotchguard.
+Sherman and her co-inventor Samuel Smith called it Scotchgard.
 And the rest is ... preserving your couch.

 Women in computer science have a role model in Grace Hopper.
-She and Howard Aiken designed Harvard’s Mark I computer, a five-ton, room-sized machine in 1944.
+She and Howard Aiken programmed and designed Harvard’s Mark I computer, a five-ton, room-sized machine in 1944.
 Hopper invented the compiler that translated written language into computer code and coined the terms “bug” and “debugging” when she had to remove moths from the device.
 In 1959, Hopper was part of the team that developed COBOL, one of the first modern programming languages.